-Indicator Chapter/ Disclosure Page A. Environm ental Aspect A1: E missions General Disc Information Green Operation 18-24 impact or relating to a ies; and acceptance with relevant laws and regulations that have a significant on the issuer ir and greenhouse gas emissions, discharges into water and neration of hazardous and non-hazardous waste.
+Indicator Chapter/Disclosure Page A. Environn nental Aspect A1: Emissions General Dis Information Green Operation 18-24 impact of relating to a cies; and nce with relevant laws and regulations that have a significant on the issuer air and greenhouse gas emissions, discharges into water and eneration of hazardous and non-hazardous waste.
 Significant Laws and Regulations 33 KPI A1.1 The types of emissions and respective emissions data.
 Environmental Performance Summary 24 KPI A1.2 Direct and energy indirect greenhouse gas emissions and intensity.
 Environmental Performance Summary 24 KPI A1.3 Total hazardous waste produced (in tonnes) and intensity.
 Due to the business nature, the Group does not generate a significant amount of hazardous waste during the Reporting Period.
 N/A KPI A1.4 Total non-hazardous waste produced (in tonnes) and intensity.
 Environmental Performance Summary 24 KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
-Energy Consumption and GHG Emissions 21 Our Green Targets 21 KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-Waste Management Our Green Targets 22 Asnert A2: I Jse of Resources Our Green rangets 21 General Disc closure he efficient use of resources, including energy, water and other Energy Consumption and GHG Emissions 21 law illateria Water Resources Management 22 KPI A2.1 Direct and/or indirect energy consumption by type in total (kWh in '000s) and intensity.
+Energy Consumption and GHG Emissions Our Green Targets 21 I/DL A1 / Decemption of how hazardous and non-hazardous wester and KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Waste Management Our Green Targets 22 Aspect A2: Use of Resources J the efficient use of resources, including energy, water and other Energy Consumption and GHG Emissions 21 raw materia ats.
+Water Resources Management 22 KPI A2.1 Direct and/or indirect energy consumption by type in total (kWh in '000s) and intensity.
 Environmental Performance Summary 24 KPI A2.2 Water consumption in total and intensity.
 Environmental Performance Summary 24 KPI A2.3 Description of energy use efficiency initiatives and results achieved.
 Energy Consumption and GHG Emissions 21 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-Water Resources Management Our Green Targets 22 KPI A2.5 Total packaging material used for finished products, and if applicable, with reference to per unit produced.
+Water Resources Management 22 Our Green Targets 21 KPI A2.5 Total packaging material used for finished products, and if applicable, with reference to per unit produced.
 Due to the business nature, the Group does not generate a significant amount of packaging materials during the Reporting Period.
-N/A

-Noise Management Ecology and Biodiversity Protection 23

-Ecology and Biodiversity Protection

-Ecology and Biodiversity Protection 23

-Accelerating Climate Actions 19-21

-Accelerating Climate Actions 19-21

-Talent Management Significant Laws and Regulations 25-30 33

-Working at SFCE 27

-Working at SFCE 27

-Accelerating Climate Actions Accelerating Climate Actions Talent Management Significant Laws and Regulations Working at SFCE
+N/A spect A3: The Environment and Natural Resources Page Seneral Disclosure Policies on minimizing the issuer's significant impact on the environment and 23 atural resources.
+Ecology and Biodiversity Protection 23 (PI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to Noise Management 23 manage them.
+Ecology and Biodiversity Protection 23 spect A4: Climate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
+Accelerating Climate Actions 19 (PI A4.1 Description of the significant climate-related issues which hav impacted, and those which may impact, the issuer, and the actions taken to manage them. ve Accelerating Climate Actions 19 S. Social imployment and Labour Practices spect B1: Employment General Disclosure Information on: Talent Management 25-30 a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer elating to compensation and dismissal, recruitment, and promotion, working ours, rest periods, equal opportunity, diversity, anti-discrimination, and ther benefits and welfare.
+Significant Laws and Regulations 33 (PI B1.1 Total workforce by gender, employment type, age group, and Working at SFCE 26-27 geographical region.